The Options item in the Tools menu

 The options in the Contact page are used as contact information when you email or fax an error report to us.
 The options are self-explanatory.

 The options in the Updates page configure how Stonefield Query checks for updated versions.
 Turn off the Automatically check for updates option if you do not want to automatically check for updates.
 If you turn this option on, specify how often, in days, it should check.
 With this option turned on, Stonefield Query checks our server for the availability of a newer version when it starts.
 If a newer version is found, a dialog showing some of the new features displays.
 If your software maintenance is current, you have the option of downloading and installing this version.
 If your software maintenance has lapsed, you do not have this ability.

-The first time you run Stonefield Query, you are asked for the location of the ALERE files and where Stonefield Query puts its files.
-The Locations page allows you to change these locations.
+The first time you run Stonefield Query, you are asked where Stonefield Query puts its files.
+The Locations page allows you to change this location.

 You can specify any directory for the Stonefield Query files, but we recommend a directory on a server; that way, you can share reports with other users.

-If you change either location, Stonefield Query must restart to use the new locations.
-You are informed of this when you choose OK to close the dialog and after you confirm this message, Stonefield Query restarts automatically and uses the new locations.
+If you change this location, Stonefield Query must restart to use the new location.
+You are informed of this when you choose OK to close the dialog and after you confirm this message, Stonefield Query restarts automatically and uses the new location.